Top 50 Nurse Practitioner Interview Questions and Answers (By An NP)

 At this point, you may wisely be asking, "what are the most common nurse practitioner interview questions"?
 By preparing for all types of NP interview questions, you should be in a good position for your all-important pre-employment meeting.
 This article, Top 50 nurse practitioner interview questions and sample answers will provide you with an extensive sampling of common questions and scenarios to help you ace the interview.
 In addition, interview tips and guidance will set your mind at ease that you have done all that you can to be prepped for your meeting with a prospective employer.

-What Is The Main Purpose Of A Nurse Practitioner Job Interview?
+What is the Main Purpose of a Nurse Practitioner Job Interview?

 The primary purpose of a nurse practitioner job interview is two-fold.
 For the NP, the objective is to sell yourself to a potential employer in hopes of gaining a job offer.
 On the flip-side, the employer wants to evaluate your qualifications and find out if you are the right candidate for the position.